aryvini/hidroFlowDIMEN/README.md

 # hidroFlowDIMEN
-Set of functions to run insed excel to help the dimensioning of pipelines
+Set of functions to run inside excel to help the dimensioning of pipelines The integration is done with xlwings